Firehed/u2f-php-examples/README.md

 ## Notes

-If you're trying to run the example locally, you must do three things:
+If you're trying to run the example locally, you must do a few things:

 1. `composer install`
 2. Configure HTTPS
 3. Set up a webserver to serve out of the `public/` directory
+4. Use Google Chrome

 Why HTTPS?
 [Because browsers will reject HTTP](https://fidoalliance.org/specs/fido-u2f-v1.0-nfc-bt-amendment-20150514/fido-appid-and-facets.html#appid-example-1).
 You need HTTPS in production for your authentication to be remotely meaningful anyway.

+Why Chrome?
+As if 2016-03-23, [only Chrome supports U2F](http://caniuse.com/#feat=u2f).
+There is a feature request [open for Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1065729), with [progress underway](https://bugzilla.mozilla.org/show_bug.cgi?id=1065729#c181).

 This means you can't just use the built-in PHP webserver.
 Sorry.